 Strategic Partnership Director

 Orion considers it his mission and privilege to amplify and elevate the voice of the vulnerable.
-As HopeChest’s Partnership Development Representative, he does this through speaking with individuals who are also passionate about advocating for vulnerable children and families around the world.
+As a Strategic Partnership Director, he does this through speaking with individuals who are also passionate about advocating for vulnerable children and families around the world.
 He attended Michigan State University, where he studied political science and pre-law.
-For Orion, a perfect day off of work would be spent on the beach or by the lake with his wife, Faith (HopeChest’s Community Partnership Manager for Ethiopia and Russia!), and four-legged kid, reading a good book (maybe his favorite, which is “Of Beetles and Angels” by Mawi Asgedom), kayaking, and exploring.
+For Orion, a perfect day off work would be spent on the beach or by the lake with his wife and four-legged kid, reading a good book, kayaking, great conversations and exploring.
+He is an Ethiopian history buff and is involved with many civic and community groups.
 If he could choose any superpower, it would be teleportation!

 Director of Marketing